 Making a Career in Private Equity

-Intrigued by the mystique and excitement surrounding the world of private equity and keen to find out more about the opportunities for ambitious graduates?
+Intrigued by the mystique and excitement surrounding the world of PE sector and keen to find out more about making a career in private equity?
 Jebb Peria, associate at EVPE, one of the world’s leading specialist private equity firms in the energy sector, gives us the inside track and answers questions on how to build a career in this fascinating and dynamic sector.

 I’ve heard of private equity but how does it differ from, say, venture capital or fund management?